edgartech/openbci/README.md

 **Debug mode:**
 - Use Visual Studio or VS Code with C# extension
-- Set breakpoints in Program.cs
+- Set breakpoints in console-bandalert/Program.cs
 - Launch with F5

 ### Frontend Development